vipoo/SuperMFLib/docs/sreadme.txt

 create these, feel free to stop by.

-Also, if you have samples you think would be useful (or would like to write some), that would be the place to get started.
+Also, if you have samples you think would be useful (or would like to write some), that forum would be the place to get started.

 =====================================================================================